mesosphere/dcos-docs-site/pages/services/pxc/index.md

 # Deployment

-Internally,pxc treats “Deployment” as moving from one state to another state.
+Internally,  treats “Deployment” as moving from one state to another state.
 By this definition, “Deployment” applies to many scenarios:

-    - When pxc is first installed, deployment is moving from a null configuration to a deployed configuration.
+    - When  percona-pxc-mysql is first installed, deployment is moving from a null configuration to a deployed configuration.
     - When the deployed configuration is changed by editing an environment variable in the scheduler, deployment is moving from an initial running configuration to a new proposed configuration.

 In this section, we’ll describe how these scenarios are handled by the scheduler.